Hawker Hurricane variants: Hurricane Mk I (Mid-late production)

 In 1939, several changes were made to the Hurricane.
 The powerplant was changed to the Merlin III driving a de Havilland or Rotol constant speed metal propeller.
 Ejector exhaust stacks were fitted for added thrust.
 The fabric-covered wings were replaced by re-stressed metal-covered wings.
 An armour-glass panel was incorporated on the front of the windscreen.
 The "rod" aerial mast was replaced by a streamlined, tapered design.

-From about May 1940, 70 pounds of armour plate protection was added in the form of head and back armour.
+From about May 1940, 70 lb of armour plate protection was added in the form of head and back armour.
 Starting in September 1940, IFF equipment was installed.
-This weighed about 40 lb (18 kg) and could be identified by wire aerials strung between the tailplane tips and rear fuselage.
-Although the added weight and the aerials reduced maximum speed by about 2 mph (3 km/h), it allowed the aircraft to be identified as "friendly" on radar.
+This weighed about 40 lb and could be identified by wire aerials strung between the tailplane tips and rear fuselage.
+Although the added weight and the aerials reduced maximum speed by about 2 mph it allowed the aircraft to be identified as "friendly" on radar.
 Lack of such equipment was a factor leading to the Battle of Barking Creek.
 At about the same time new VHF T/R Type 1133 radios started replacing the HF TR9 sets.
 The pilots enjoyed a much clearer reception, which was a big advantage with the adoption of Wing formations throughout the RAF in 1941.
 The new installation meant that the wire running between the aerial mast and rudder could be removed, as could the triangular "prong" on the mast.

 At the start of the war, the engine ran on the standard 87 octane aviation spirit.
 From March 1940 increasing quantities of 100 octane fuel, imported from the British-controlled refineries and the US, became available.
-This meant that during the defensive battles over Dunkirk the Hurricane Mk I benefited from an allowable increase in supercharger "boost" from 6 lb to 12 lb without damaging the engine.
+This meant that during the defensive battles over Dunkirk the Hurricane Mk I benefited from an allowable increase in supercharger "boost" from 6 to 12 lb without damaging the engine.
 With the 12 lb "emergency boost", the Merlin III was able to generate 1,305 hp (973 kW) in a five-minute burst.
 If the pilot resorted to emergency boost, he had to report this on landing and it had to be noted in the engine log book.

-In 1939, the RAF had taken on about 500 planes of this later design to form the backbone of the fighter squadrons during the Battle of France and into the Battle of Britain.
-The first RAF ace of the war, a young New Zealander known as "Cobber" Kain, flew a Hurricane with No. 73 Squadron.
-In June 1940, another wartime ace, Douglas Bader, was promoted to Squadron Leader and took command of No. 242 (Canadian) Squadron flying Hurricane Mk Is.
-The famous children's author Roald Dahl also flew Hurricanes with No. 80 Squadron in Greece and later in Syria, against the Germans and Vichy France.
+In 1939, the RAF had taken on about 500 aircraft of this later design to form the backbone of the fighter squadrons during the Battle of France and into the Battle of Britain.
+The first RAF ace of the war, a young New Zealander known as Cobber Kain, flew a Hurricane with 73 Squadron.
+In June 1940, another wartime ace, Douglas Bader, was promoted to Squadron Leader and took command of 242 (Canadian) Squadron flying Hurricane Mk Is.
+The children's author Roald Dahl also flew Hurricanes with 80 Squadron in Greece and later in Syria, against the Germans and Vichy France.